-- If the helmet provides full facial coverage, glasses must be removed first. - Helmets are egg-shaped and must be expanded laterally to clear the ears.
-If the helmet provides full facial coverage, - If the helmet provides full facial coverage, to clear the nose the helmet must be tilted BACKWARD.
+- 1. If the helmet provides full facial coverage, glasses must be removed first. - 2.
+Helmets are egg-shaped and must be - expanded laterally to clear the ears.
+3. If the helmet provides full facial coverage, to clear the nose the helmet must be tilted BACKWARD.
 After nose clearance, tilt the helmet slightly forward, sliding it off.